 There are few alternatives to choosing a BDD framework. and we’ll also take a look at the very popular one, JBahave.
 As implementing the idea of behaviour-driven development, JBehave allows us to write stories in plain text to be understood by all persons involved in the project.
 Through the stories, we’ll define scenarios that express the desired behaviour.
 Then, steps need to be mapped to a Java POJO.
 JBehave maps textual steps to Java methods via candidate steps.
 The scenario writer needs to provide annotated methods that match by regex patterns the textural steps.

 Configure stories.
 JBehave runs the stories with an embedder, an entry point to all JBehave functionalities that are embeddable into launchers such as IDEs or CLIs.
 JBehave complements the embedder with an embeddable, which represents a runnable facade to the embedder.
 Finally, the JBehave core module contains support for running stories as JUnit tests.
-As other BDD frameworks, JBehave provides it’s terminology.
+As with other BDD frameworks, JBehave provides its terminology.
 We have to mention here, a story.
-This represents an automatically executable increment of business functionality, a slice through a feature which is functional, and on which we can get feedback.
+This represents an automatically executable increment of business functionality, a slice through a feature that is functional, and on which we can get feedback.
 It covers one or more scenarios.

 Working with code

 We use some application that simulates some BDD approach bu using JUnit 5 facilities and annotations, and the tests have been rewritten with this purpose in mind.
 Below is the code: